-Utah has played to 51-straight sellouts (48 which exceeded the seating capacity) in Rice-Eccles Stadium extending back to the 2010 opener against Pittsburgh.
-In its first 20 years, there have been 69 total standing-room-only crowds.
-The venue's seating capacity was increased to 45,807 in 2014, and as a result, the top four season attendance averages and 12 of the top 15 single-game crowds in Rice-Eccles Stadium history were recorded in the last four years.
+Utah has played to 57 straight sellouts (53 which exceeded the seating capacity) in Rice-Eccles Stadium extending back to the 2010 opener against Pittsburgh.
+In its first 21 years, there have been 74 total standing-room-only crowds.
+The venue's seating capacity was increased to 45,807 in 2014, and as a result, the top five season attendance averages and 12 of the top 15 single-game crowds in Rice-Eccles Stadium history were recorded in the last five years.
 The Utes averaged a school-record 46,533 fans per game in 2015, when they also recorded their best single-game attendance mark (47,825 vs. Michigan).
-Dating back to its 13-0 Sugar Bowl campaign of 2008, Utah's average attendance has exceeded the stadium's capacity for 10 consecutive years.
+Dating back to its 13-0 Sugar Bowl campaign of 2008, Utah's average attendance has exceeded the stadium's capacity for 11 consecutive years.

-Whittingham's teams have performed well against other AP top-25 teams, recording 13 wins over ranked teams, including victories over No. 4 Alabama (2009), No. 5 Stanford (2013) and No. 8 UCLA (2014).
-His resume features a winning record against four of the five Power Five conferences: 4-0 vs. the Big Ten, 7-1 against the ACC, 5-3 over the Big 12 and 1-0 vs. the SEC.
-The Utes have also fared well in seven years in the Pac-12, registering wins against every member school and boasting a .500 or better record against five league foes.
+Whittingham's teams have also performed well against AP top-25 teams, recording 14 wins against them, including victories over No. 4 Alabama (2009), No. 5 Stanford (2013) and No. 8 UCLA (2014).
+He has enjoyed great success against Power Five conferences, producing winning records against the ACC (7-1), Big Ten (4-1), Big 12 (5-3) and SEC (1-0).
+The Utes have also fared well in eight years in the Pac-12, winning or sharing two Pac-12 South Division titles and registering wins against every school.

-Whittingham came to Utah in 1994 as the defensive line coach and became the defensive coordinator a year later; a position he held until November of 2004.
-On Dec.
-8, 2004, he was announced as the school's 20th head coach.
-Whittingham's first victory came three weeks later when he co-coached (with Urban Meyer) Utah's 2005 Fiesta Bowl win over Pittsburgh.
+Now in his 26th year overall at Utah, Whittingham began his Ute career as the defensive line coach in 1994.
+He served as the defensive coordinator from 1995-2004 and became the school's 20th head coach on December 8, 2004.
+His first victory came three weeks later as the co-coach (with Urban Meyer) in Utah's 2005 Fiesta Bowl win over Pittsburgh.
 His first regular-season victory was against Arizona in the 2005 season opener.

 One reason behind his success is Whittingham's reputation for developing NFL talent.
 A school-record eight NFL draft picks from Utah in 2017 led the Pac-12 and tied for third in the country.
 In 2010, six Utes were drafted, which tied for fourth nationally.
 As an assistant or head coach, 78 of Whittingham's players have signed contracts with NFL teams (45 draft picks, including 12 first or second-round selections, and 33 undrafted free agents).